tizianoflati/reditools2.0/README.md

 Installation
 -------------

+== Python =
+This guide assumes you have Python installed in your system.
+If you do not have Python, please read the [official Python webpage](https://www.python.org/).

-The first step is to clone this repository (assumes you have *git* installed in your system):
+The first step is to clone this repository (assumes you have *git* installed in your system - see the [Git official page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) otherwise):
 > git clone https://github.com/tflati/reditools2.0.git

 (alternatively you can download a ZIP package of REDItools2.0 from [here](https://github.com/tflati/reditools2.0/archive/master.zip) and uncompress the archive).

 Move into the project main directory:
 > cd reditools2.0

-This guide assumes you have Python installed in your system.
-If you do not have Python, please read the [official Python webpage](https://www.python.org/).

 If you are running on a cluster, load a Python module, e.g.:
 > module load autoload python/2.7.12